Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 - One-click saving from inside Gmail

-- Full email formatting preserved as Notion blocks
+- Full email formatting kept as Notion blocks

 - No email forwarding rules to configure

 The Gmail add-on is best when you want to cherry-pick individual emails.
 You read an email, decide it belongs in Notion, and save it on the spot.
-It's ideal for saving important client emails, one-off receipts, or anything that doesn't follow a predictable pattern.
+It's a good fit for important client emails, one-off receipts, or anything that doesn't follow a predictable pattern.

-For a detailed walkthrough, see our complete Gmail add-on guide.
+For a detailed walkthrough, see my complete Gmail add-on guide.

-Email forwarding is the "set it and forget it" approach to Gmail Notion integration.
+This is the set-it-and-forget-it approach.
 Instead of manually saving each email, you forward them to a unique address and they automatically appear in your Notion database.

-Step 2: Configure property mapping.
-Choose which email fields map to which Notion properties.
-Subject to title, sender to a text property, date to a date property, and so on.
+Configure which email fields map to which Notion properties: subject to title, sender to a text property, date to a date property, and so on.

-Step 3: Forward emails.
-You can forward emails manually by sending them to your Quicktion address, or — more powerfully — set up automatic forwarding with Gmail filters.
+You can forward emails manually by sending them to your Quicktion address, or set up automatic forwarding with Gmail filters.

-This is where email forwarding becomes truly hands-off.
+This is where forwarding becomes hands-off.
 Gmail's filter system lets you automatically forward matching emails to your Quicktion address.

-- In Gmail, click the search bar dropdown and define your filter criteria (e.g., from a specific sender, containing certain words, or with attachments)
+- In Gmail, click the search bar dropdown and define your filter criteria (from a specific sender, containing certain words, with attachments, etc.)

 - Click Create filter